memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ## Connectivity Metrics In Practice

 Once you’ve added an existing metrics implementation or created your own, the next step is figuring out how to instrument your connectivity stack.
 Some of the best examples apply to many different connectivity setups.
 To help generalize these metrics for any connectivity type, I will use the word connection to mean a data channel established between the downstream device and the upstream gateway or backend.
-Let's get into to some examples!
+Let’s get into some examples!

 ### Sync Success and Connected Time

-The first two metrics I'll outline are sync success and connected time.
-These two metrics provide signal at a high-level on how connectivity is operating overall.
+The first two metrics I’ll outline are sync success and connected time.
+These two metrics provide a high-level signal of how connectivity is operating overall.
 Sync success is aimed at devices that connect periodically, while connected time is best suited to always-on connections.

 #### Sync Success

-With a periodic connection, we want to focus on measuring each attempt to send/receive data.
+With a periodic connection, we want to measure each attempt to send/receive data.
 Each time we attempt to transmit data, we count either a success or failure.
 Again, instead of using the absolute counts, let’s take a ratio of success to the total sync attempts (whether successful or not):

 <p align="center">
   <img width="650" src="{% img_url connectivity-metrics/sync-success-eq.png %}" alt="Equation for Sync Success metric" />
 </p>

-This metric can also be used for always-on connections as well to determine if data can reach it's destination.
-For periodic connections though, this is the best summary metric.
+This metric can also be used for always-on connections to determine if data can reach its destination.
+For periodic connections, though, this is the best summary metric.

 #### Connected Time

 Just like we can measure device stability with crash-free hours, we should measure our connectivity with a similar measure: connected time.
 This is best suited for devices that have an always-on or continuous connection.
 Instead of an absolute connected time in seconds, we’ll take a ratio between the time we expected to be connected and the actual time we were connected.

 This allows an understanding of how frequently these intermittent connections are succeeding or not.
 Since we are using a relative measurement, we can easily compare this across different aspects of our fleet without considering the equivalent number of samples.